Volunteering at Wildlife Conservation Project in Kenya

 - - Transfers to and from Nairobi Jomo Kenyatta International Airport

-- - Escorted transfer to Tsavo Conservation Project
+- - Escorted transfer to the Community Wildlife Sanctuary

-- - First Night B & B accommodation at a hotel in Nairobi
+- - First Night accommodation at a hotel in Nairobi on Bed and Breakfast

 - - All accommodation during your stay